IndigoUnited/js-promtie/README.md

 #### map([array], fn, options) -> Promise | Function

 Iterates over the `array` and calls `fn` on each value (promise that resolves to a value) in parallel.
-Concurrency can be controller with `options.concurrency`.
+Concurrency can be controlled with `options.concurrency`.

 **Example:**
 ```javascript